xupgit/awslabs/rtl_kernel_wizard_lab.md

 This lab is separated into steps that consist of general overview statements that provide information on the detailed instructions that follow.
 Follow these detailed instructions to progress through the lab.

-This lab comprises four primary steps: You will create an SDAccel project.
-Use RTL Kernel project creation wizard, perform hardware emulation, build the full hardware and verify the functionality on F1.
+This lab comprises three primary steps: You will create an SDAccel project.
+Use RTL Kernel project creation wizard, perform hardware emulation, and verify the functionality on F1.
+Appendix lists steps involved in building the full hardware.

 ## Step 1: Create an SDAccel Project
 ### 1.1.
 Source the SDAccel settings and create a directory called rtl\_kernel under _~/aws-fpga_.
 Change the directory to the newly created directory.